CarloNicolini/carlonicolini.github.io/index.md

 </div>
 <div class="row">
 	<div class="col-xs-8">
-		<p>I am using complex network models to better understand the most complex organ in nature, the brain.
+		<p>Physicist by training, I apply complex networks tools to study the brain.
 		I am also a scientific programmer with real-world expertise in C/C++, Matlab and Python and the ability to learn very fast any new framework for data analysis or generation.
 		<br>
 		I enjoy endurance sports, hiking in the mountains, kayaking and cross-country skiing.